sekuji/spotify-uid-mask/README.md

 ### 4. Deploy on Vercel

 - Log into [Vercel](https://vercel.com) and import your GitHub repo.
-- After deploying, go to **Settings > Environment Variables**.
-- Add:
+- In the Environment Variables section (before clicking Deploy), add:
   - Name: `SPOTIFY_UID`
   - Value: Your Spotify UID

-- Save and redeploy the project.
+- Leave everything else as-is and click Deploy.

 ---